BKGSTG2026/TG-Scanners/README.md

 make package
 ```

 This should generate a `.deb` pacakge in the project's dist folder.
 You will use that file in the following steps.
-If you do not have the ability to 'make' the file, make sure make is installed by doing `sudo apt install make`
+If you do not have the ability to 'make' the file, make sure make is installed by doing `sudo apt install make`.
+If the installer says that other files are needed for the build, you should install those as well (ruby and a 'gem' install of fpm)

 ### 1. Install the `.deb` Package